UofSC is pleased to be a participant in the Bridge to the Doctorate (BD) program

 - An official transcript of all college/university courses attempted.

 - TOEFL (or IELTS) scores if English is not the applicant's primary language.
 Scores should be no more than three years old.
-Please note that the Graduate School does not require TOEFL scores for students who have completed an undergraduate or graduate-level degree from a U.S. university; however, the department prefers to see scores if they are available.
+The Graduate School does not require TOEFL scores for students who have completed or working on an undergraduate or graduate-level degree from a U.S. university; however, the department prefers to see scores if they are available.

-- A letter of intent (also known as a "statement of purpose" or a "statement of intent") that explains why the applicant wishes to pursue graduate studies in the Department of Geography at USC (see guidelines below).
+- A letter of intent (also known as a "statement of purpose" or a "statement of intent") that explains why the applicant wishes to pursue graduate studies in the Department of Geography at South Carolina (see guidelines below).

 Applicants should apply through the Graduate School’s online admissions portal.
 Applicants may upload digital files and records, including transcripts and test scores, through this portal.
 The portal can also be used to request and to submit letters of recommendation.
 Any information that applicants are not able to upload directly into the electronic system should be mailed to the Graduate School: